luiscpiedrahita/LMSEO/wp-content/themes/helios/README.md

 # Helios

-Helios is a Storefront child theme, Genesis WordPress framework built with Bootstrap 5, webpack, and a ton of npm packages.
+Helios is a Storefront child theme, Genesis WordPress framework built with Bootstrap 5, Webpack, and a ton of npm packages.
-Helios was originally built with Grunt, later on with Gulp and I'll be using Vite next.
+Helios was originally built with Grunt, later on with Gulp, Webpack and I'll be using Vite next.

 ## Requirements